-Financials remain the largest part of the market and dominated market issuance and our new issue activity during the quarter.
+Financials remain a large part of the credit market, and a supplementary area for fund investment.
 We had a bias towards senior new issues over the period, reflecting the fact that credit spreads in these areas were very attractive.
-Early in the period we added a new issue five-year bond from Principality Building Society at a yield in excess of 8%, also adding further to this bond later in the quarter in the secondary market as the spread remained very attractive.
-We increased exposure to Nationwide Building Society, BNP, Santander UK and Virgin Money through the purchase of new bonds.
+We added a new issue five-year bond from Principality Building Society at a yield in excess of 8%, also adding further to this bond later in the quarter in the secondary market as the spread remained very attractive.